 - I Have Many Names: Has gone by Crow, Albert, Triton, Beta, and Sholto, each in different circumstances.

 - Internal Reformist: Closest to Type 1 for Neo-Galactic, hoping to convince Titan to change it's goal toward better means though he abandoned this after Titan was overthrown.

 - Mixed Ancestry: Mostly Poké-Japanese, but Kalosian and Poké-German from his mother's side, unspecified Poké-European from his father's.

 - Morality Pet: Crow is trying to be one to Titan.

 - Pop-Cultural Osmosis Failure: Crow is completely ignorant of most pop culture references, to the pure incredulity of some others.

 - Theme Naming: The Pokemon he caught in the Kalos Arc are named after characters from Worm, though this in unintentional in-Universe.

 - Voice Changeling: Crow learned the ability to copy other's voices from Merle, but is unable to do so for female voices.

-- You Gotta Have Blue Hair: Dyed his hair turquoise while working for Titan and has kept it as such since.
+- You Gotta Have Blue Hair: Dyed his hair turquoise while working for Titan.
+Switched back to his natural color after leaving Neo-Galactic.